ido-nasi/Electric-Field-Visualization/README.md

 # Electric-Field-Visualization
 > This project was made for Shwartz-Raisman Institute of Technology competition.

 > The project's aim is to visualize Electric field lines with python.

-# Matplotlib Implementation

 ## Installation
 In order to install the required packages run: